 Caras as my pool instructor.
 While touring Scandinavia,

 this four time world champion stopped by our pool-hall to give us,

-What I remember most of Jimmy Caras' teaching wasn't so much the
+What I remember most of Jimmy Caras' class wasn't as much his

-class he gave, but the exhibition match later that night.
+"teaching" but more so the exhibition match later that night.
 While

 playing our top ringer, I was stunned by how this old fart Jimmy could be so